Generation & Spatial Topology Screening

 • Mooring footprint interactions

-• Anchor-sharing potential
+• Shared-anchor potential

 Inputs and Data Sources